-I am a Senior Lecturer in Information Retrieval, within the School of Computing Science at the University of Glasgow.
+I am a Processor in Information Retrieval, within the School of Computing Science at the University of Glasgow.

 I am interested in information retrieval (IR) in general, for instance in settings such as Web, Enterprise, social media and Smart cities, building upon observations from sensor).
 I regularly participate in TREC, and jointly co-ordinated the TREC Blog track from 2006-2010, the Microblog track (from 2011-2012), and the Web track (2014-).
 My thesis addressed access to expertise in enterprise environments, and was titled The Voting Model for People Search.
 I have since deployed an expert search system for the SICSA alliance of Scottish computing science schools.